menu icon

 Alternating single crochets and chains for the crochet moss stitch.

-Rows 3 and onwards: Sc into the chain space from the row below, ch over the last rows sc, and sc again.
+Repeat from * for the rest of the row.
 While you are completing more rows, make sure you are crocheting into the chain spaces from the previous row, do not make a single crochet into the chain directly.
 Crochet around it.
 (249)

 Alternating single crochets and chains for the crochet moss stitch.